Mirzipan/Framed.Commander/README.md

 ## Multiplayer Support
 This is likely the lowest priority, because no project for which this package is primary intended, needs multiplayer at this stage.
+It already has some preparation for it, such as separate processors.
 The current architecture is already reasonably friendly for a client-server extension, though it would only work for single-player, as there is no way of identifying multiple clients or messaging between them.
 It also lacks any form of "local simulation, until server tells us otherwise" when processing actions.

 ## Processor Ticking
-Currently `IProcessor` needs to be ticked in a rather manual way.
+Currently `IClientProcessor` needs to be ticked in a rather manual way.
 Maybe an `ITickable` interface could be used by all things tickable, a central manager would do the ticking.
 Something like this would likely end up in [Mirzipan.Scheduler](https://github.com/Mirzipan/Mirzipan.Scheduler), thus adding another dependency.